Hello everyone! Today we are making Caramel Popcorn Macarons. They are filled with Salted Caramel Buttercream, topped with Caramel Popcorn.

 So let’s start by saying that this Caramel Popcorn recipe is the best thing in the world!

-So if you are looking for an idea for edible party favors, or homemade food gifts, you can trust in this Caramel Popcorn!
+If you are looking for an idea for edible party favors, or homemade food gifts, you can trust in this Caramel Popcorn!
 I totally vouch for it!

-So these Caramel Popcorn Macarons feature a delicious Salted Caramel Buttercream filling, that is made with homemade caramel.
+These Caramel Popcorn Macarons feature a delicious Salted Caramel Buttercream filling, that is made with homemade caramel.
 But you can use store-bought caramel too if you want.

 I have put the recipe below for the homemade caramel, and you will find it that it’s very easy to make!
 So don’t be shy, try for yourself!